conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 Searching for .condarc
 ======================

+For Windows users, Miniconda can be installed into any directory that you can write into.
+The default installation directory also depends on a few factors:

+- Single-user installations where the installer determines that the user is a domain user: %LOCALAPPDATA%\miniconda3
+- Single-user installations for non-domain users (should apply to many personal computers): %USERPROFILE%\miniconda3
+- All-users installations: %PUBLIC%\miniconda3.

-Conda looks in the following locations for a ``.condarc`` file:
+In non-Windows operating sytems, conda looks in the following locations for a ``.condarc`` file:

 .. code-block:: python

-  if on_win:
+  if not on_win:
-      SEARCH_PATH = (
-          "C:/ProgramData/conda/.condarc",
-          "C:/ProgramData/conda/condarc",
-          "C:/ProgramData/conda/condarc.d",
-      )
-  else:
       SEARCH_PATH = (
           "/etc/conda/.condarc",
           "/etc/conda/condarc",